luismurao/tenm/README.md

 ### Time-specific environmental data extraction

-After the spatial thinning process we need to extract environmental information from our occurrence points.
+After the spatial thinning process, we need to extract environmental information from our occurrence points.
 The `tenm` package does this using the function `tenm::ex_by_date`.
 This function can be run in parallel by evoking functions of the `future` package.
-To parametrize the function we need to specify the “sp.temporal.modeling” object (obtained using the function `tenm::sp_temporal_data` or the one from `tenm::clean_dup_by_date`) and the proportion of occurrences to be used as training dataset.
+To parametrize the function, we need to specify the “sp.temporal.modeling” object (obtained using the function `tenm::sp_temporal_data` or the one from `tenm::clean_dup_by_date`) and the proportion of occurrences to be used as the training dataset.
 The `tenm` package uses a random partition to divide the database into train and test datasets.

 ``` r